jj-espinosa/portfolio/README.md

 # Juan Jesús Espinosa Portfolio

 This is the portfolio of Juan Jesús Espinosa.
-Made with React, Tailwind CSS and Framer Motion.
+Made with React, Tailwind CSS, Framer Motion, React Three Fiber and shaders.